serkanmalagic/Jenkins/README.md

 ```

 ## Description
 This app sends some http requests and make it with T type responses and completion.
+It includes Network layer, indicator, apiRouter, Models, Responses